jjzhuwu/Solver-for-Calculator-the-Game/README.md

  # Solver-for-Calculator-the-Game

 ## Getting Started
-This solver for Calculator the Game, inputs original number, goal, allowed number of moves, and buttons (operands), and outputs sequence of operands to solve the game.
+This solver for Calculator the Game, inputs original number, goal, allowed number of moves, and buttons (operands), and outputs the sequence of operands to solve the game.

 ### Installing
 Use C++ Compiler